AlifImtiaj/verdant-siege/README.md

 - Background assets from [craftpix.net](https://craftpix.net)
 - Character sprites — [Tiny RPG Character Asset Pack v1.03](https://zerie.itch.io/tiny-rpg-character-asset-pack) by zerie

+> Note: Asset files are not included in this repository.
+Download them from the links above and place them in the `Resources/` folder.

 ## License

 This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details.